Old Pearce Post Office

 Today, Cochise County is known for its stunning landscapes, rich cultural heritage, and vibrant communities.
 It continues to attract visitors with its historical sites, including Tombstone's historic district and the Chiricahua National Monument, while embracing its Native American roots and celebrating the diverse cultural influences that have shaped the region.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cochise County, Arizona.
+This timeline provides a concise overview of the key events in the history of Cochise County, Arizona.

 • 1850: Cochise County lands become part of the United States through the Treaty of Guadalupe Hidalgo.